 Studio Art Classes tickets may be picked up in advance or on the day of the program at any ticket desk.
 If picking up tickets on the day of the program, you may use the ticket kiosks at either the Huntington and State Street Corporation Fenway entrances.
 You must have the order number or the credit card used at the time of purchase to obtain your tickets from a ticket kiosk.

 The ticket will list your order number and the dates that each class meets.
 You must use this ticket for admission to the MFA for the duration of the class.
-Museum members can always use their member card for entrance to the Museum.
-Tickets for Saturday classes admit the enrolled child and one parent.
+Tickets for kids classes admit the enrolled child and one parent.
 You can also use this ticket for up to thirty minutes of free parking (see info below).

 Studio Partner School Registration—Stonybrook, Diablo, and Eliot